If anything ever really offered a true representation of the randomness of my life it’s been these last few weeks.

-While my soldering gear was out I decided to do some of those soldering jobs I’d been putting off for a while.
+I decided to do some of those soldering jobs I’d been putting off while my soldering gear was out.
 My first task was to composite mod my old Spectrum 48K.
 I took my faithful old Speccy out of storage and, before getting its composite on, I decided to take it for a test run.
 This presented me with a slight problem… I haven’t owned a cassette deck in 25 years.
 After finding a couple of games online in TZX format I converted them to MP3 and dropped them on to my iPhone.
 I know there’s a long list of people having already done this but I can’t help but love the ability of 30 year old technology running in harmony with modern technology.

 … to Spectrum 48K+ …

 It was at this point I decided I quite liked my Speccy 48K in it’s original condition so decided to mod my 48K+ instead.
 With the RF socket disconnected from the RF Modulator, the +5v feed removed and a 100uF 16v capacitor from the video feed to the ‘once-RF socket-now-composite out’ the task took roughly 5 minutes.